 This is a small rural Church of England primary with real practical strengths for day-to-day family life, particularly the clearly published wraparound offer and the structured class organisation that suits children who like familiarity.
 Academic outcomes are not uniformly strong, although the higher-standard result suggests some pupils are being stretched effectively.
 Best suited to families who value a close-knit village school with an explicit Christian ethos, and who want wraparound childcare in place; the main hurdle is securing a place in an oversubscribed intake.

 It is graded Good by Ofsted, with the most recent report published in September 2022 following an inspection in June 2022.
-For academic outcomes, key stage 2 results are close to England average at expected standard overall, with a higher-standard proportion above the England average.
+For academic outcomes, the current key stage 2 results sit below England average at the expected standard overall, with no pupils recorded at the higher standard in the combined measure.

 The school’s admissions policy defines a catchment area linked to the parish of St Catherine’s, Barmby Moor, and it also sets out additional oversubscription criteria, including faith-related priority in some circumstances.